belongtothenight/BD_ML_Code/README.md

 This repo contains all the codes from BD_ML course which is normally originally coded in Jupyter Notebook.

+## Notice

+Scripts in this repo needs to be executed with IDE with the required libraries installed in local environment.

+## Develop Environment

+- Windows 11

+- Anaconda Jupyter Notebook
+  - Keras
+  - TensorFlow

+- Python
+  - pandas
+  - numpy
+  - sklearn
+  - matplotlib

 ## File Description

 | No. | Filename                             | Description                                                                                                                             |